 Also known as “flat organizational structure,” all BFP volunteers are placed on an equal standing in order to uplift all perspectives and further promote autonomy, fluidity between responsibilities, efficient lines of communication, optimization of all resources within the organization, and thinking outside of the box.

-Taking notes from "anti-authoritarianism," the ideal that individuals deserve personal freedoms rather than be forced to submit to coercive hierarchies, and democratic confederalism, BFP reinforces its horizontal organizational structure through the usage of “committees.”
+Taking notes from anti-authoritarianism (the ideal that individuals deserve personal freedoms rather than be forced to submit to coercive hierarchies) and democratic confederalism (created by the Kurdistan Workers Party in their fight against the Turkish government's oppression), BFP reinforces its horizontal organizational structure through the usage of “committees.”
 Each committee (Administrative Staff, Advocacy Committee, Resources Committee, and General Volunteers) forms its own interdependent goals and initiatives to fulfill which are then presented to the entire group during weekly meetings.
 Due to BFP’s ever-growing size, committees allow every single volunteer to have a voice in policymaking, event coordination, and project management before such plans reach the larger stage for critique, compromise, and voting.
 And this is where consensus-based decision making comes into play, which tends to negate the tyranny of the majority by ensuring every concern is acknowledged before moving forward!
+For more detail, Seeds for Change has a great visual for how this decision-making process can work!

-Taking notes from "anti-authoritarianism," the ideal that individuals deserve personal freedoms rather than be forced to submit to coercive hierarchies, and democratic confederalism, BFP reinforces its horizontal organizational structure through the usage of “committees.”
+Taking notes from anti-authoritarianism (the ideal that individuals deserve personal freedoms rather than be forced to submit to coercive hierarchies) and democratic confederalism (created by the Kurdistan Workers Party in their fight against the Turkish government's oppression), BFP reinforces its horizontal organizational structure through the usage of “committees.”
 Each committee (Administrative Staff, Advocacy Committee, Resources Committee, and General Volunteers) forms its own interdependent goals and initiatives to fulfill which are then presented to the entire group during weekly meetings.
 Due to BFP’s ever-growing size, committees allow every single volunteer to have a voice in policymaking, event coordination, and project management before such plans reach the larger stage for critique, compromise, and voting.
 And this is where consensus-based decision making comes into play, which tends to negate the tyranny of the majority by ensuring every concern is acknowledged before moving forward!
+For more detail, Seeds for Change has a great visual for how this decision-making process can work!